 But what now?
 Below are the answers to all your questions.

 How do I read the report?

-The score report is a huge sheet with lots of letters and numbers.
+The score report contains lots of letters and numbers.
 Here’s how to make sense of what you see.
-(Note: each item below corresponds with a yellow highlighted item in this sample PSAT score report.)

-Section Scores: These are your scores for each section of the PSAT (Critical Reading, Math, and Writing).
-Scores range from 20 to 80 on the PSAT.
+Section Scores: These are your scores for each section of the PSAT.

-Selection Index: This is your total PSAT score—the sum of all three section scores and can range from 48-228.
+NMSC Selection Index: This is double the sum of all three section scores and can range from 48-228.

-If you see an “o”, you left the question blank.
+- If you see an “ø”, you left the question blank.

-Also look at the last column titled Difficulty, which tells you if the question was easy (e), medium (m), or hard (h).
+- Also look at the last column titled Difficulty, which tells you if the question was easy (one blue square), medium (two blue squares), or hard (three blue squares).